 This activity takes just a few minutes of quiet time.
 Decide if you are going to spend three minutes or five minutes.
-Set a timer, if you wish.
+If you wish, set a timer.
 If you can't find five minutes, even one minute can help.